scala-native/scala-native/docs/user/profiling.md

 A [flamegraph](http://www.brendangregg.com/flamegraphs.html) is a visualization of the most frequent code-paths of a program.
 You can use flamegraphs to see where your program spends most of its CPU time.

+### Use samply

+[samply](https://github.com/mstange/samply) is a command line CPU profiler which uses the Firefox profiler as its UI.
+Samply has support for de-mangling Scala Native symbols.

+### Use hotspot

+[hotspot](https://github.com/KDAB/hotspot) is a GUI for `perf` which provides a flamegraph view.
+As of this writing, hotspot does not de-mangle Scala Native symbols.

+### Using using `perf` and `FlameGraph`

 Follow these steps:

 -   You need to install the `perf` command if you haven't got it